01 of 06

 Grocery Shopping in a Small Italian Market - Alimentari or Frutta e Verdura

 It's always a treat to walk the streets of any large town or city and see fresh, colorful fruits and vegetables spilling from tables and bins along the way.
 This picture shows a small Frutta e Verdura – a fruit and vegetable market – in Milan.
-The sign warns customers not to touch the fruit or vegetables.
-This is the standard in Italy.

 Approach the shopkeeper instead and say "Buon giorno" (good day) or "Buona sera" (good evening).
 Then explain exactly what you'd like to buy.
 The shopkeeper may motion for you to help yourself or he may give you a bag – you can take this as permission to help yourself.
 This doesn't mean that the shopkeeper wants to see you rooting through the bin tossing your rejects hither and yon, however.
 You're expected to carefully select and touch only those items you wish to buy unless there's obviously something wrong with them.
 It's all about hygiene.

 Otherwise, you'll have to deal with Italian weights and numbers:

 - "Un chilo di mele, per favore" means you want a kilo (2.2 pounds) of apples, please.

 - "Tr...e pere, per favore" means "Three pears, please."
 If you want ripe ones to eat today, you might add "per mangiare oggi, per favore" – "to eat today, please."